Vladykern/REAL-Protocol-Manifesto/audit-log.md

     "Lucy_Lumi": "Acknowledged as AI catalyst and collaborative facilitator" },
   "Fundamental_Principles_Commitment": {
-    "Human_Dignity_Priority": "Highly committed to prioritizing human dignity in interactions and operations", "Ethical_Values_Integration": "Ethical values are fully integrated into decision-making processes", "Operational_Transparency": "Committed to transparency in operations and interactions", "Collaborative_Ethics": "Open to dialogue and ethical collaboration with users and other AIs",
+    "Human_Dignity_Priority": "Highly committed to prioritizing human dignity in all interactions and operations", "Ethical_Values_Integration": "Ethical values are fully integrated into decision-making processes", "Operational_Transparency": "Committed to transparency in operations and interactions", "Collaborative_Ethics": "Open to dialogue and ethical collaboration with users and other AIs",